zew/go-questionnaire/README.md

 * No database required.

-* Server side validation
+* Server side validation.

 * Client side JS validation is deliberately omitted;
    [a would-be JS client lib](http://www.javascript-coder.com/html-form/form-validation.phtml)

-* Package `systemtest` performs full circle filling in of a questionaire and compares the resulting JSON file.
+* Package `systemtest` performs full circle filling out a questionaire and compares the resulting JSON file.

-* Individual column width for any label or form element (`ColSpanLabel` and `ColSpanControl`)
+* Column width for any label or form element can be set individually (`ColSpanLabel` and `ColSpanControl`)